Quantum geometric Langlands correspondence in positive characteristic: the GL(N) case: Introduction

 The definition of~$\Loc_c$ above makes sense for all $c \in \k$; in particular, for $c=0$ it gives $\Loc_0 = \Higgs\fr$.
 On $\Higgs\fr$ we have the canonical 1-form $\th_{\Higgs}\fr$ (as on a cotangent bundle).
 We prove that both $\tilde\th$ and $\th_0$ are compatible with~$\th_{\Higgs}\fr$ with respect to the action map

 In the beginning of Section~\ref{sec:proof} we prove this for $\tilde\th$.
-It is enough to prove it on the image of the Abel--Jacobi map in~$\Higgs$, which in turn reduces to studying how the determinant bundle (with connection) on~$\Loc^0$ changes when we twist the local system by a point of its $p$-spectral curve.
-For~$\th_0$ this property this is proved as part of the additivity for~$\th_0$.
-(In fact, the additive family of 1-forms on~$\Loc^0_c$ constructed in~\ref{subs:alt constr} specializes to~$\th_0$ for $c=1$ and to~$\th_{\Higgs}\fr$ for $c=0$.)
+It is enough to prove it on the image of the Abel--Jacobi map in~$\Higgs$, which in turn reduces to studying how the determinant bundle (with connection) on~$\Loc^\circ$ changes when we twist the local system by a point of its $p$-spectral curve.
+In fact, after passing from generalized one-forms to gerbes, the compatibility of~$\tilde\th$ has an interpretation in terms of the existence of what might be called ``quantum ($p$\nbhp-)Hecke functors'' (see Remark~\ref{rem:q-Hecke}), which behave like usual Hecke functors of classical geometric Langlands, and can be compared to the the category studied in~\cite{FL} which plays the same role for quantum geometric Langlands at rational~$c$ in characteristic~$0$.
+The compatibility of~$\th_0$ with~$\th_{\Higgs}\fr$ is proved as part of the additivity for~$\th_0$.
+(In fact, the additive family of 1-forms on~$\Loc^\circ_c$ constructed in~\ref{subs:alt constr} specializes to~$\th_0$ for $c=1$ and to~$\th_{\Higgs}\fr$ for $c=0$.)

 From this we conclude that $\b_0$ descends to the Hitchin base.
 On the other hand, in~\ref{subs:proof Jer} we study the behavior of~$\b_0$ with respect to the projection $\Loc \to \Bun$.
 First, by a degree estimate we show that the restriction to the fibers of this projection have constant coefficients.
 Then, a global argument shows that in fact this restriction must be~0.
-The fibers of the two projections $\Loc \to \rB\fr$ and $\Loc \to \Bun$ are generically transversal (at least, we know how to prove this for one of the components of~$\Loc$ assuming $C$ is ordinary), which gives the desired equality $\b_0=0$.
+The fibers of the two projections $\Loc \to \rB\fr$ and $\Loc \to \Bun$ are generically transversal (at least, we know how to prove this for one of the components of~$\Loc$ and generic~$C$), which gives the desired equality $\b_0=0$.